 The pool water has to go through your pool filter (turnover rate) at least once a day.
 How long your pump needs to circulate the water to the filter depends on the size of the pool.

 First, calculate the pool volume.
 Divide this by 8, which gives the number of gallons of water you need to pump per hour (GPH).
-Further, get the GPM (gallons per minute) by dividing this by 60.
+Once that is calculated, get the GPM (gallons per minute) by dividing this by 60.

-Run the pump for 8 hours in every 24 hours.
+Run the pump for 8 hours, every 24 hours.
 You can also pause in between; there is no need to run it continuously.
-Ideally, after you shock the pool, run the pump at night, during non-peak hours, to save on your energy bills.
+Ideally, after you shock the pool, be sure to run the pump at night and during non-peak hours, to save on your energy bills.